Wonderful integrates with:

 What is the maximum payment limit for QR code payments?

-This can depend on a number of factors, such as the payment method used as well as limits set by the customer's bank or card provider.
-If you're looking to take large QR code payments from customers, instant bank payments (powered by Open Banking) are a great option, as most UK banks support payments of up to £20,000 or more, and merchants can save big on transaction fees.
+This depends on several factors, like the payment method and limits from the customer's bank or card provider.
+For large QR code payments, instant bank payments via Open Banking are ideal.
+Most UK banks allow payments of £20,000 or more, helping merchants save on fees.

 Why are QR code payments cheaper?